peterblazejewicz/auth0-jquery-passwordless-sample/README.md

 	* Send Magic Link by Email using Lock: `http://localhost:3000/lock-magic-link.html`
 	* Send Magic Link by Email using a custom UI and Auth0-js: `http://localhost:3000/custom-magic-link.html`

-	> Make sure the first callback URL configured in the dashboard is the URL corresponding to the sample you are running at each time.

 ## What is Auth0?

 Auth0 helps you to: